 - Build a Loyal Following.
 Sales are always nice.
 But repeat business is priceless.
 Every company dreams of having repeat customers that will make multiple purchases throughout the years.
 Through social media, you can start building relationships with your customers, gain trust and loyalty, and offer them much more value than solely your service or product.
 By having that relationship, they are more inclined to make a second or third purchase because of their pleasant first experience.

 - Hear them talk.
 It’s nice to have these conversations with current customers, but what can you do to reach individuals who need your product/service but don’t know of it yet?
-With social media listening tools, you can actually narrow down the conversation by searching for specific keywords and topics to find current conversations occurring-in that moment- about that particular topic.
+With social media listening tools, you can actually narrow down the conversation by searching for specific keywords and topics to find current conversations occurring at that moment- about that particular topic.
 For example, you can directly promote your hotel offers to someone who just tweeted that they are stranded at the airport.
 Simple as that.

 - Set yourself apart.
 By investing the time and efforts into building a social media presence and a personable brand voice, customers will clearly see this and appreciate it.
-It’s the easiest and best way to set yourself apart from competition.
+It’s the easiest and best way to set yourself apart from the competition.
 By having a consistent presence on your social media channels, you’ll stay top-of-mind.
 Most importantly, you will be humanizing your brand through these social interactions.

 - SEO is not the same anymore.
-A few years ago, SEO was all about them keywords.
+A few years ago, SEO was all about the keywords.
 Those days are long gone.
 Being active on social media and providing customers contextual content that aligns with your brand image is the way to go.

 If you are still unsure about the value of social media strategy, check out our e-book “Use Social Media to Grow Your Brand”.